teusink/Home-Security-by-OS-Hardening/README.md

 - Microsoft Silverlight
 - Adobe Reader (PDF files can be opened in Google Chrome, Mozilla Firefox and Microsoft Edge)
 - Java Runtime Environment (JRE)

+# Systems repair
+Sometimes a system needs repair.
+Try the following commands to check and fix the integrity of your system files.

+## Start Command Prompt in privileged mode
+- Press ⊞ (Windows logo) in the taskbar, and type 'cmd'.
+- Right-click `Command Prompt`, and press `Run as administrator`.
+- Press `Yes` in case of User Account Control (UAC) pop-up.

+## SFC
+- Type in `sfc /scannow` and press Enter to initiate the integrity check and fix.
+- Wait for it to finish and reboot.

+## DISM
+- Type in `dism /online /cleanup-image /checkhealth` and press Enter to check for known corruptions.
+- Type in `dism /online /cleanup-image /scanhealth` and press Enter to scan for new corruptions.
+- Type in `dism /online /cleanup-image /restorehealth` and press Enter to fix the known corruptions.
+- Wait for it to finish and reboot.

 # Licensing
 All the licensing and copyrights of any of the code and applications belong to their respective owners.
 All other coding falls under the MIT-license: https://github.com/teusink/Home-Security-by-W10-Hardening/blob/master/LICENSE